What Is Multi-Factor Authentication, and How Can I Use It?

 Reminder: Secure User Authentication Practices

-It is important to compliment whichever authentication factor is implemented with the following practices:
+Last, but not least, it is important to compliment whichever authentication factor is implemented with the following practices:

 Assign unique domain user IDs to each employee